 Dr. Trish Harvey is an Assistant Professor in the School of Education with an emphasis in Advanced Learning Technologies at Hamline University.
 Trish’s background includes over 18 years of K-16 experience including teaching social studies, facilitating graduate students in their pursuit of advanced degrees and serving as a district digital learning administrator.
 Her technology related experiences include an 1-1 iPad implementation roll-out, the development of online and hybrid courses, district-wide professional development around technology goals, and a Bring-Your-Own-Device district initiative.
 Focus areas of scholarship and research include: the use of digital tools for learning and assessment, fostering quality online learning experiences and relationships between students and instructors and educational transformation via policy and technology.

-Jon has also held volunteer leadership positions in a number of organizations during this period, including service as a director and board chair of two Minnesota-based national non-profits, the National Youth Leadership Council and EdVisions, Inc. Previously, he was appointed to state commissions on education policy and service learning by Governors Al Quie, Rudy Perpich and Arne Carlson.
-In 2012, his national leadership on education policy and reform was recognized through his induction into the National Charter School Hall of Fame.
+Previously, Jon played a major role in creating the federal charter school program while on the staff of former U.S. Senator Dave Durenberger.
+Jon has also held volunteer leadership positions in a number of organizations, including service as a director and board chair of the National Youth Leadership Council and EdVisions, Inc. Previously, he was appointed to state commissions on education policy and service learning by Governors Al Quie, Rudy Perpich and Arne Carlson.
+Most recently, he was elected to the board of the Minnesota Association of Charter Schools.
+In 2012, his national leadership on charter schools and education policy was recognized through his induction into the National Charter School Hall of Fame.

 Dr. Walter Enloe is Professor Emeritus at Hamline University after forty five years of teaching and leadership.
 He began his career at the Paideia School in Atlanta teaching K-12 and earning his doctorate in human studies at Emory University.
 For several years he taught the normative child development rotation for pediatric and child psychiatry residents at Emory’s medical school, and consulted a county health department on children mental health in daycare centers.
 In 1980 he became lead teacher and headmaster of Hiroshima International School, Japan and over the next eight years helped to establish HIS as the “international school of peace and culture.”
 He came to the University of Minnesota in 1988 to direct the rural component of the National Models School Project in Global Education under the leadership of John Goodlad.
 Over the next six years he worked closely with schools developing multicultural and international programs, was the university liaison forone of the pilot schools in Ernest Boyer’s Basic School network, and partnered with Harry Boyte’s Center for Democracy and Citizenship in the H.H Humphrey Institute.